 In this paper, we provide a trustworthiness evaluation of compressed versus uncompressed SGD.
-Specifically, we conduct empirical studies using GradInv attacks, revealing that compressed SGD demonstrates significantly higher resistance to privacy leakage compared to uncompressed SGD.
-Moreover, our findings suggest that MIA may not be a reliable metric for assessing privacy risks in machine learning.
+Specifically, we conducted empirical studies using GradInv attacks, revealing that compressed SGD demonstrates significantly higher resistance to privacy leakage compared to uncompressed SGD.
+In addition, our findings suggest that MIA may not be a reliable metric for assessing privacy risks in distributed learning.